asushares/portal/README.md

 # Consent Manager

-FHIR Consent resource management UI for visually browsing, creating, and maintaining Consent-related FHIR documents.
+FHIR Consent resource administration an dmanagement UI for visually browsing, creating, and maintaining Consent-related FHIR documents.

+Only support the FHIR R5 specification.

 # Attribution